-Not only are there concerns about school-based spread amongst students, but school staff have also noted the potential for within-school spread impacting the adults who work in the schools.
+There are also concerns that school-based spread could impact the adults who work in the schools.
 Indeed, this has been one of the primary arguments from the national teachers' unions.
 One study found that 42 to 51% of school employees had increased risk or potentially increased risk of severe COVID (Selden et al., 2020).
-There is even less evidence about how adults in K12 schools are impacted by in-person schooling, with two observational studies and one simulation providing evidence that in-person schooling may contribute to higher rates of infection among staff and their partners, while a third suggests that childcare providers did not have a higher risk of infection (Cohen et al., 2020; Gilliam et al., 2020; Ismail et al., 2020; Vlachos et al., 2020).8
+But there is also little evidence about how adults in K12 schools are impacted by in-person schooling, with two observational studies and one simulation providing evidence that in-person schooling may contribute to higher rates of infection among staff and their partners, while a third suggests that childcare providers did not have a higher risk of infection (Cohen et al., 2020; Gilliam et al., 2020; Ismail et al., 2020; Vlachos et al., 2020).

 A growing literature has examined the role of instructional modality in community spread of COVID.
-A small number of papers investigate whether school openings are associated with increased community spread, including two relatively rigorous studies that employed quasiexperimental approaches to isolate the impact of school re-opening.
+A small number of papers investigate whether school openings are associated with increased community spread, including two relatively rigorous studies that employed quasi-experimental approaches to isolate the impact of school re-opening.
 This research has found that re-opening K12 schools was not associated with increased community spread (Isphording et al., 2020; Stage et al., 2020; von Bismarck-Osten et al., 2020).

 A larger set of papers examine whether school closures are an effective strategy for mitigating community spread.
 The majority of these studies are correlational and yield mixed results; several suggest that closing school buildings is associated with reductions in COVID spread (Auger et al., 2020; Haug et al., 2020; Liu et al., 2020; Yehya et al., 2020), whereas others find that building closures were ineffective in stemming the spread of the disease (Chang et al., 2020; Iwata et al., 2020).
-One of the quasi-experimental studies on re-openings in Germany also examined school closures and found that they were not associated with significant decreases in transmission among children or adults (von Bismarck-Osten et al., 2020).
+One of the quasi-experimental studies on re-openings in